 The Personal Development Curriculum (PDC) at COPA centres around providing all pupils with the skills, knowledge and understanding they need to successfully manage their lives now and in the future.
-Through the PDC, pupils develop the qualities and attributes they need to lead healthy, happy lives and to become independent, informed, active and responsible individuals, family members and members of society.
+Through the PDC, pupils develop the qualities and attributes needed to lead healthy, happy lives and to be independent, informed, active and responsible individuals, family members and members of society.

-- Relationships, including age-appropriate sex education (please see RSE policy)
+- Relationships, including age-appropriate sex education (refer also to RHE policy)

 - Health & Wellbeing (physical & mental)

 - Living in the Wider World